Find Minnesota Public Records: Free State Database Searches

 Free Copies of Marriage Certificates

 As stated in the previous section, marriage records are not recorded at the state level.
 To obtain copies of marriage certificates, the requester should proceed to the county that issued the marriage license.
-Find the County through the County Vital Record Office.
+Find the county through the County Vital Record Office.
 The table above gives a summary on directions as well as costs for the same.

 Divorce Certificate

-Divorce certificates (decrees) are available from the county district court office that granted the divorce.
+Minnesota divorce and dissolution records, certificates and decrees are available from the county district court office that granted the divorce.
 As a reiteration, The Minnesota Office of Vital Records does not record divorces or marriages.
-As an open record state, the state also provides the average percentage of divorced people in every county shared through the U.S. Census Bureau.

 An image showing the map of Minnesota divided into 87 counties with its divorce rates (5-year estimates in 2021) information.